Friday, April 20, 2012

 In 1960, John Updike forever linked Fenway Park with the American literary tradition when he wrote an article for The New Yorker magazine: "HUB FANS BID KID ADIEU."
 It told of Ted Williams' last game, hitting a home run in his last at-bat.

-“Fenway Park, in Boston, is a lyric little bandbox of a ballpark,” Updike wrote.
-He cited Ted’s home-run finale, and the fact that Ted did not tip his cap to the fans, as he had sworn never to do 20 years earlier due to his complicated relationship with them: “Gods do not answer letters.”
+"Fenway Park, in Boston, is a lyric little bandbox of a ballpark," Updike wrote, and ballparks considered to be too small have been called "bandboxes" ever since.
+He cited Ted's home-run finale, and the fact that Ted did not tip his cap to the fans, as he had sworn never to do 20 years earlier due to his complicated relationship with them: "Gods do not answer letters."
 (Ted would finally do so in a ceremony in his honor at Fenway in 1991.)

 Fenway, with its location in New England, the literary capital of America (and that was the case even before baseball became the national pastime), and with its eccentricities, from the 37-foot-high wall in left field (a.k.a. the Green Monster) to its mercurial fans, has lent itself as a subject to writers as diverse as John Cheever (who once said, "All literary men are Red Sox fans") and Stephen King.